God’s Judgment Is Always Redemptive

 But the greatest among you shall be your servant; whoever exalts himself shall be humbled, and whoever humbles himself shall be exalted.”
 Matthew 23:1-12 NASB

 No one can trust another whose words and behaviors do not match.
-Humans often believe what they see, the outward behaviors, rather than what is inside.
+Humans may believe what they see, the outward behaviors, rather than becoming aware of the heart inside.
+He looked beyond their outwardly religious righteous behavior into the heart motives of pride, power, and position in their hearts.
 Jesus judged the scribes and the Pharisees, calling them “hypocrites” and “blind guides.”
-He looked beyond their outwardly holy and righteous behavior into the motives of pride, power, and position in their hearts.
-Jesus’ words to the religious leaders of His time on earth exposed the darkness of human lust for power and esteem of men.

 Can you imagine Jesus’ piercing gaze as He said these words to the woman’s accusers?
-We do wonder what He wrote in the sand!
-Some speculate that it may have been each of the accusers’ sins He was quietly revealing.
+We wonder what He wrote in the sand, and some speculate that it may have been each of the accusers’ sins He was quietly revealing.
 Jesus did not tell the woman that the way she was living was wrong.
 She knew this already but did not know how to become free.
 More than one Christian has found themselves caught in the snare of adultery, seeking diligently through prayer for the strength of God to be released.

 “For He knoweth our frame: He remembreth that we are dust.”
 Psalms 103:14 KJV

 We love the Lord of mercy and compassion Who sees and understands our human condition.
-He knows that without Him, we can do nothing.
-None of us are yet enabled to speak to others with pure motives in our hearts, but God is writing His standards within us.
+He well knows that without Him, we can do nothing.
+None of us are yet fully enabled to speak to others with pure motives, no guile in our hearts, but God is writing His standards within us by His spirit.
 In our Christian relationships, love is to be the cover as well as the driving force in all we do.
 Above all, we are to have a deep love for our brethren.

 May God help us to continue growing up into Him.
 There is so much to learn at His feet!